datamade/how-to/gatsby/README.md

 This directory records best practices for working with [GatsbyJS](https://github.com/datamade/tutorials/projects/1), a static site generator built on top of React and GraphQL.

+**Our cookiecutter for creating a new Gatsby app lives in the [containerization templates](https://github.com/datamade/how-to/tree/master/docker/templates) directory.**

 ## Contents

 - README